openharmony/docs/en/application-dev/reference/apis/js-apis-resourceschedule-workScheduler.md

 ## workScheduler.startWork
 startWork(work: WorkInfo): void

-Instructs the **WorkSchedulerService** to add the specified task to the execution queue.
+Instructs the WorkSchedulerService to add a task to the execution queue.

 **System capability**: SystemCapability.ResourceSchedule.WorkScheduler